Download MP3 Audio Track

 (Robert Louis Stevenson)

-JUST AS THE YEAR FALLS INTO FOUR NATURAL DIVISIONS — SPRING, SUMMER, AUTUMN, AND WINTER — IT IS GOOD FOR US TO LEAD LIVES THAT ARE “SEASONAL.”
-Nowadays many of us are cut off from any significant contact with nature and its recurring periods, and if we’re not careful, we will fall into the habit of doing the same thing all of the time, twelve months a year.
-But just as nature does a different kind of work in the spring than it does in the fall, we need to vary the pattern of our living.
+JUST AS THE YEAR FALLS INTO FOUR NATURAL DIVISIONS — SPRING, SUMMER, AUTUMN, AND WINTER — IT’S GOOD FOR US TO LEAD LIVES THAT ARE “SEASONAL.”
+Nowadays many of us are cut off from any significant contact with nature and its recurring periods, and if we’re not careful, we will fall into the habit of doing the same thing all the time, twelve months every year.
+But just as nature does a different kind of work in the spring than in the fall, we need to vary the pattern of our living.
 Our human years need to be characterized by seasons, so that we enjoy some rhythm and variety.

-To begin with, it would help us to recover our appreciation of the natural seasons.
+To begin with, it would help us to recover our appreciation of the natural seasons themselves.
 The qualities that distinguish the four seasons are truly refreshing.
-Yet if we even notice these qualities, it is often only to complain: if it is hot or cold, dry or rainy, we speak as if these variations were undesirable.
-But they’re not undesirable; they’re the changes that can give structure and pattern and texture to our lives.
-We need to taste the seasons more consciously and appreciatively.
+However, if we even notice these qualities, it is often only to complain: if it is hot or cold, dry or rainy, we speak as if these variations were undesirable.
+But they’re not to be regretted or complained about; they are the changes that can give structure, pattern, and texture to our lives.
+We need to taste the seasons — each of them — more consciously and appreciatively.

-But young or old, it’s good to follow the natural seasons each year, enjoy them, and adapt to their differences.
-If we’ll lead a summer-like life in the summer, a winter-like life in the winter, etc., we’ll find ourselves not only relishing life more but also being more productive.
-Respecting the seasons is a good way to get more out of life.
+But young or old, it’s good to follow the natural seasons each year, enjoy them, and gratefully adapt to their differences.
+If we’ll lead a summer-like life in the summer, a winter-like life in the winter, and so forth, we’ll find ourselves not only relishing life but being more productive in our worthwhile activities.
+Respecting the seasons is a good way to get more out of life in all its dimensions.

 “In our hearts those of us who know anything worth knowing know that in March a new year begins, and if we plan any new leaves, it will be when the rest of Nature is planning them too” (Joseph Wood Krutch).